SpeedyZ500/pytest-instructions/README.md

-# Instructions for using the basics of the `pytest` Python library to debug a demo project in VS Code
+# Instructions for debugging a demo using `pytest` Python library basics in VS Code

 ## Introduction